Halfwalker/ansible-gitea/README.md

 ## Modifications to target system

 The role will create a `git` user on the target system to enable git access via ssh, with the home directory for `git` set as `/stuff/gitea/git`.
 For `git push` over ssh to work and reach into the Gitea docker container a bit of ssh port redirection is needed.
-A directory `/app/gitea` is created with a single shell script `/app/gitea/gitea` that contains
+An ssh redirection shell script `/usr/local/bin/gitea` that contains

     #!/bin/sh
     ssh -p 2222 -o StrictHostKeyChecking=no git@127.0.0.1 "SSH_ORIGINAL_COMMAND=\"$SSH_ORIGINAL_COMMAND\" $0 $@"

 Every user that adds an ssh key to their profile gets an entry in the `git` user `/stuff/gitea/git/.ssh/authorized_keys` that looks similar to this

-    command="/app/gitea/gitea --config=/data/gitea/conf/app.ini serv key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAwrspgQ2SqKe2EJEzv7O1G123fsut8mJxdJ3CSjOEBS9PnjHVUaugfV71xaDYspef7jQ7JzlDY.... rest of ssh pub key .....
+    command="/usr/local/bin/gitea --config=/data/gitea/conf/app.ini serv key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAwrspgQ2SqKe2EJEzv7O1G123fsut8mJxdJ3CSjOEBS9PnjHVUaugfV71xaDYspef7jQ7JzlDY.... rest of ssh pub key .....

 This redirects incoming ssh sessions for the `git` user to `localhost:2222`.
 The docker container for Gitea is listening on localhost:2222 and that's how the connection gets in.
 See the **SSH Container Passthrough** section in the [Installation with Docker](https://docs.gitea.io/en-us/install-with-docker/) section of the Gitea docs.